Alexandru Jecan

 Mircea-Alexandru Jecan (born 2 June 1988) is a Romanian tennis player.

-He has a career high ATP doubles ranking of world No. 134 achieved on 23 September 2024 and a singles ranking of No. 450 achieved on 10 February 2020.
+He has a career high ATP doubles ranking of world No. 122 achieved on 15 June 2026 and a singles ranking of No. 450 achieved on 10 February 2020.

 Career

 Jecan won his maiden ATP Challenger doubles title at the 2023 Braga Open with Marco Bortolotti.
+Teaming up with fellow Romanian Bogdan Pavel he won the 2026 Cattolica Challenger, and playing with David Poljak he claimed the title at the 2026 Internazionali di Tennis del Friuli Venezia Giulia.